-Protein Packed Oatmeal Banana Pancakes are a healthy, filling breakfast with 20 grams of protein.
-Made with natural ingredients and really tasty.
+Banana Protein Pancakes are a healthy, filling breakfast with 20 grams of protein.
+Made with natural ingredients in the blender!
+No protein powder needed.

 Pancakes are one of my favorite things to enjoy for breakfast but often I am hungry an hour later since most pancakes don't offer much in terms of protein.
-Luckily these banana oatmeal pancakes are packed with protein from two secret ingredients - cottage cheese and egg whites.
+Luckily these protein pancakes with banana and oats are packed with protein from two secret ingredients - cottage cheese and egg whites.
 Don't worry if you don't like cottage cheese, you won't even be able to tell it's in there but it adds some much needed protein that will keep you energized all morning.
 The bananas add all the sweetness you need and they taste great topped with nut butter, fresh fruit, maple syrup, or a drizzle of chocolate syrup.

 - If you prefer whole eggs to egg whites, just use half the amount.
 They will still turn out great and have the added nutritional benefits of the yolk.